core-wg/oscore/draft-ietf-core-object-security.md

 2. Compute the COSE object as specified in Section {{sec-obj-cose}}
   * The AEAD nonce is created by XORing the Sender IV (context IV) and the padded Sender Sequence Number.
-  * If the block option is used, the AAD includes the MAC from the previous fragment sent (from the second fragment and following) {{AAD}}.
-This means that the endpoint MUST store the MAC of each last-sent fragment to compute the following.
+  * If the block option {{RFC7959}} is used, the AAD includes the AEAD Tag from the previous block sent (from the second block and following) {{AAD}}.
+This means that the endpoint MUST store the Tag of each last-sent block to compute the following.
+Note that this applies even for random access of blocks, i.e. when blocks are not requested in the order of their relative number (NUM).

 3. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload based on the unprotected CoAP message:
   * The CoAP header is the same as the unprotected CoAP message.